-With the holiday season upon us, the number of online shoppers increases immensely, with cybercriminals following suit to exploit their next victims.
-Unfortunately for holiday shoppers, attackers take advantage of the elevated amount of email and financial activity to target future victims.
-The more buyers use their credit cards and various payment methods, the more chances arise for consumer data theft.
+With the holiday season upon us, the number of online shoppers increases immensely, with cybercriminals following suit to target their next victims.
+Unfortunately for holiday shoppers, attackers take advantage of the increased online transactions, emails and financial activity.
+The more buyers use their credit cards and payment methods, the more chances arise for consumer data theft.

 No matter what cybersecurity strategies you set, it’s very likely that cybercriminals are finding ways to abuse your liabilities.
-However, these scams aren’t unique to the holiday season.
-The higher rate of online activity raises the likelihood that a person will fall victim to a scam or fraudulent endeavor.
-Avoiding email spam and other phishing attacks applies all year long but special attention should be paid during holiday season.
+These scams aren’t unique to the holiday season, but the higher volume of online activity raises the likelihood that a person will fall prey to a scam or fraudulent endeavor.
+Avoiding email spam and other phishing attacks applies all year long but consumers should pay special attention during the holiday season.

 Past Christmas Phishing Scams

-Holiday season makes businesses very vulnerable.
-Scams using phishing emails come cloaked as those from retail companies, mailing services, banks, etc. These emails include links to sham websites that ask for personal information, or which have malicious download links.
-Cybercriminals have boosted the price over the years, using more refined methods to adjust to shoppers’ growing digital lifestyles.
-Past Christmas phishing scams are still haunting users today, as research indicates that email and text phishing are still very common practices.
+Holiday season makes businesses more likely to suffer a data breach.
+Phishing emails disguised as communications from retail companies, mailing services, banks, etc. can include links to sham websites that ask for your personal information (bank account numbers, passwords), or to click on malicious download links.
+Cybercriminals have become more sophisticated, using more refined methods to adjust to shoppers’ growing digital lifestyles.
+Past Christmas phishing scams still haunt users today, as research indicates that email and text phishing are still very common practices.

 But the question remains: How are Christmas phishing scams still a thing?
-Unfortunately, the more innovative the scam, the more likely it is that it will not become evident until months later.
+Unfortunately, the more innovative the scam, the more likely it is that you won’t notice it happened until months later.
 You might not even realize you have downloaded a malicious file until it has already damaged your system or corrupted your data.

-Last year informed 7,500 reports of these Christmas phishing scams and $400,000 was reported lost.
+Last year there were 7,500 reports of these Christmas phishing scams and $400,000 was reported lost.
 Some of the most common holiday season scams were online phishing scams, shopping scams and fake parcel delivery.

 1) Phishing email scams

-Phishing, a form of social engineering, is the act of sending an email under a fake name in order to convince the recipient to take a certain action such as opening a fake website or click on a download link.
-This security threat takes place all year long, but it’s certainly used more during holiday season.
-Security experts should keep this threat on top of their minds.
-It’s one of the main ways cyber-attackers get along with their scams.
+Phishing, a form of social engineering, is the act of sending an email under a fake alias to convince the recipient to take certain actions such as open a fake website or click on a download link.
+This threat takes place all year long, but consumers see a surge of phishing scams during the holiday shopping season.
+Security teams should keep this threat on top of their minds and figure out ways to mitigate against them.
+It’s one of the main ways cybercriminals advance in their bad behavior.

 2) Fake Email Accounts Including Ransomware

-The difference between phishing emails and those fake emails containing ransomware is that, in a ransomware attack, once the recipient opens a corrupted file or clicks on an infected website, the malware installs on their system and proliferates throughout the network.
+The difference between phishing emails and ransomware emails is that once the recipient opens a corrupted file or clicks on an infected website, the malware installs on their system and proliferates throughout the network.
 Once in the network, it encodes the company’s information and data.
-Although this doesn’t always happen right away, ransomware code can stay hidden until triggered by a particular situation.
+Although this doesn’t always happen right away, ransomware code can stay hidden until activated by a certain trigger.

-According to Cybercrime Magazine, the average ransom was just over $13K last year, making it easy to understand why so many companies pay for it.
+According to Security Boulevard, the average ransom payment for Q2 2020 was $178,254, up from Q1’s $111,605 average, making it easy to understand why so many companies pay for it.
 This is a reasonable investment compared to the price of losing data through a cyberattack.
-The accessibility of ransomware for hire is one of the upcoming trends that has security experts most alarmed.

 3) Distributed Denial of Service (DDoS) attacks

-A Distributed Denial of Service (DDoS) attack weakens companies with the aim of extorting money.
-Cyberattackers are now searching the two into a type of attack called a Ransom Distributed Denial of Service attack (RDDoS).
-In an RDDoS, attackers use bots to distribute a company’s website with more traffic than they are intended to handle, draining the organization’s CPU.
-After this, they request a ransom to break off the attack.
+A Distributed Denial of Service (DDoS) attack is a way to extort money.
+Hackers are now searching the two into a type of attack called a Ransom Distributed Denial of Service attack (RDDoS).
+In an RDDoS, attackers use bots to bombard a company’s website with more traffic than they are intended to handle, draining the organization’s CPU.
+After the damage is done, the malicious actor requests a ransom to break off the attack.

 4) Site Interruption

-Cyberattackers are now using bots to damage retail sites.
-These bots usually fill the shopping cart and send down inventory, with the intent to sabotage their competition and suppress their ecommerce sales during the attack.
+Miscreants are now using bots to damage retail sites.
+These bots usually fill the shopping cart and send down inventory, with the intent to sabotage competition and suppress their ecommerce sales during the attack.
 This holiday cyber threat is particularly popular during black Friday, cyber Monday and Christmas time.
-When cybercriminals interrupt websites, the ecommerce website shows like there is no inventory remaining, letting the competition to increase their prices and seem more attractive to search engines and shoppers.
+When cybercriminals interrupt websites, the website shows like there is no inventory remaining, enabling the competition to increase their prices and seem more attractive to search engines and shoppers.